 After uranium prices rose significantly in 2004, we placed our South Texas Vasquez property into production during the fourth quarter of that year.
 In April 2006, Kingsville Dome returned to production followed by a startup of Rosita in June 2008.
 From 2004 to the end of 2009, these three projects produced a total of 1.4 million pounds of U3O8.

-The Vasquez project was mined out in 2008 and is now in restoration.
-Rosita production was shut-in in October 2008 due to depressed pricing and technical challenges in the first new well field that made mining uneconomical.
+The Vasquez project was completed in 2008 and is now in restoration.
+Rosita production was shut-in in October 2008 due to depressed pricing and technical challenges in the first new well field that made uranium recovery uneconomical.
 The decline in uranium prices throughout 2008 also led to a decision in October 2008 to defer new well field development at Rosita and Kingsville Dome.
 Production continued in two existing well fields at Kingsville Dome and was completed in July 2009.
-The Company has not had any operating mines in Texas since that time, and is currently evaluating the factors for resuming production at our South Texas projects.
+The Company has not had any operating projects in Texas since that time, and is currently evaluating the factors for resuming production.

 Key operational elements of URI's plan for its Texas properties include: